Human Papillomavirus (HPV)

 Facts About HPV

-- HPV infections and these early cell changes usually cause no symptoms and would go undetected without a Pap test.
+- HPV infections and these early cell changes usually cause no symptoms and would go undetected without cervical screening

-- Over a number of years (10 years or more), a persistent cancer-causing type of HPV infection can slowly cause cell changes that can lead to cervical cancer, unless found and treated.
+- Over a number of years, a persistent cancer-causing type of HPV infection can slowly cause cell changes that can lead to cervical cancer, unless found and treated

 - The HPV test is currently not publicly funded.